e-ManueI/stripe-pay/README.md

 Payment processing and gateway in Django using Stripe

 ### REQUIREMENT:
 1. Clone the repository.
-Virtual environment using PIPENV is suitable for this project to install Django.
+Virtual environment using PIPENV was suitable for this project to install Django.

 2. A test account at [stripe](dashboard.stripe.com) is required.